Delta Phi Alpha

-Delta Phi Alpha National German Honor Society (ΔΦΑ) (Deutsche Ehrenverbindung) is an American collegiate honorary society for German studies.
+Delta Phi Alpha National German Honor Society (ΔΦΑ) (Deutsche Ehrenverbindung) is an American collegiate honor society for German studies.
 Delta Phi Alpha was founded on May 27, 1929, at Wofford College in Spartanburg, South Carolina.
 The society has chartered over three hundred chapters at colleges and universities in the United States.

 History

 Delta Phi Alpha was established by James A. Chiles and John Olin Eidson at Wofford College in Spartenburg, South Carolina.
 Chiles, a professor of modern languages, met with 21 students in Old Main in February 1928 to establish a German club they named Deutscher Verein.
 Over the next year, student Eidson contacted German clubs at other small colleges to see if they were interested in forming a national society.

 This led to the formation of Delta Phi Alpha honorary society on May 27, 1929.
 Chiles became its president, a position he held for the rest of his career.
 Three chapters formed in 1929: Alpha at Wofford, Beta at Central Methodist College, and Gamma at Bates College.

 Delta Phi Alpha encourages the study and understanding of the German civilization, language, and literature.
 It recognizes excellence in academics and scholarship amongst students who study German.

 The society adopted its constitution on March 1, 1932.
 In its first nine years, Delta Phi Alpha chartered 40 chapters across the United States.
 It published the Delta Phi Alpha Bulletin annually.

 As of 2022, Delta Phi Alpha has 31,000 living members.
 It operates from Washington & Jefferson College in Washington, Pennsylvania.